 See the Stanford campus from the top of the Hoover Tower Observation Platform.
 Completed in 1941 to celebrate the University's 50th anniversary, the 285-foot tower is a landmark for students, alumni and the local community.

 Visiting the Observation Platform

-The observation platform is located on the fourteenth story of Hoover Tower.
+The observation platform is located on the 14th floor of Hoover Tower.
 When you step off the elevator be welcomed by a tour guide who is available to point out Stanford University landmarks and, on a clear day, sights around the San Francisco Bay Area.

 At the top of the tower, visitors can see a carillon of 48 bells cast in Tournai, Belgium, a gift of the Belgian-American Education Foundation.
 The largest bell is inscribed, "For Peace Alone Do I Ring."